-In accordance with FASB ASC Topic 958, Not-for-Profit Organizations, the Foundation recognizes a liability when it receives a transfer of assets and the resource provider (i.e., a not-for-profit organization) specifies itself or an affiliate as the beneficiary.
+In accordance with FASB ASC Topic 958, Not-for-Profit Entities, the Foundation recognizes a liability when it receives a transfer of assets and the resource provider (i.e., a not-for-profit organization) specifies itself or an affiliate as the beneficiary.

-The statement also requires the Foundation, when accepting cash or other financial assets from a not-for-profit organization, to recognize the fair value of those assets as a liability to the specified beneficiary (generally the same not-for-profit organization) concurrent with recognition of the assets received from the not-for-profit organization if the Foundation agrees to any of the following: (1) use of those assets on behalf of the not-for-profit organization, (2) transfer of those assets to the not-for-profit organization, (3) use of the return on those assets to benefit the not-for-profit organization, or (4) apply any of the above to an unaffiliated specified beneficiary determined by the not-for-profit organization.
+The statement also requires the Foundation, when accepting cash or other financial assets from a not-for-profit organization, to recognize the fair value of those assets as a liability to the specified beneficiary (generally the same not-for-profit organization) concurrent with recognition of the assets received from the not-for-profit organization if the Foundation agrees to any of the following: (1) use of those assets on behalf of the not-for-profit organization, (2) transfer of those assets to the not-for-profit organization, or (4) apply any of the above to an unaffiliated specified beneficiary determined by the not-for-profit organization.